 My research focuses on theoretical and numerical studies of galaxy formation and evolution, primarily using the Enzo adaptive mesh refinement code and the yt data analysis and visualization package.
 My research interests are detailed below.
 Some images from my simulations can be found in the image gallery, and information on recent publications can be found on the news page and in my CV.
 None of this reserach would be possible without my research group, of course!
-For more information about my research group and our activities, please visit our website.

 If you are a prospective or current undergraduate or graduate student that is interested in working on the subjects discussed below (or a related topic), please contact me!
 I am interested in working with (and have research projects suitable for) astrophysics, physics, CMSE, computer science, and applied mathematics undergraduate and graduate students.